Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 MA "<i>¡Alguacil!</i> It's time for you to meet <i>dios!</i>"<br>
 WG "Me and god parted ways a long time ago.
 He wouldn't talk to me even if I tried."<br>
-WG "You scoundrels however are in need of the guiding hand of Creator.
+WG "You scoundrels however are in need of the guiding hand of the Creator.
 It's high time you embraced your spirituality."<br>
 MA "God forgives!
 But your sins are great! <i>Puertas del cielo</i> won't open for you, <i>legislador!</i>"<br>
 WG "Enough about god.
 I'm here to dish out law.
 There won't be running this time."<br>
 W "Yeah, we'll see about that.
 I'll give 'em what for."<br>